Finlandia ferry

 Review of Finlandia ferry

 MS Finlandia ferry is a Ro-Ro passenger vessel owned and operated by the Finnish company ECKERO LINE.
-The ship has a max capacity of 2080 passengers and 665 cars (or 115 trucks/trailers).
-The vessel was launched in 2001 and currently operates on the Finland-Estonia Island ferry route Helsinki-Tallinn (crossing time 2 hours 15 min).
+The ship has a maximum capacity of 2080 passengers and 665 cars (or 115 trucks/trailers).
+She was launched in 2001 and currently operates on the Finland-Estonia ferry route Helsinki-Tallinn with a crossing time of 2 hours 15 minutes.

 Cabins

-As cruise ferry, Finlandia has a total of 200 cabins with 1190 berths (beds).
-All passenger cabins are located on decks 6-7, air-conditioned and with en-suite bathrooms (washbasin, WC, shower).
-All staterooms are located forward and above the garages (car decks).
-Staterooms are available in 2-, 3- or 4-bed categories (inside and outside).
-The ferry company provides bed linens, towels, and toiletries.
-Standard cabin amenities include single beds (twins and bunk beds), wardrobe, writing table with chair, alarm clock radio, flat TV (satellite reception).
+As a cruise ferry, Finlandia has 200 cabins with a total of 1190 berths.
+All passenger cabins are located on decks 6-7, are air-conditioned, and have en-suite bathrooms (washbasin, WC, shower).
+Cabins are situated forward, above the car decks, and are available in 2-, 3-, or 4-bed categories (inside and outside).
+The company provides bed linens, towels, and toiletries.
+Standard cabin amenities include twin and bunk beds, wardrobe, writing table with chair, alarm clock radio, and flat-screen TV with satellite reception.

-"Pet Cabins" are floored with linoleum.
-Valid health cards for pets are required.
+"Pet Cabins" are floored with linoleum, and valid health certificates for pets are required.
 Some staterooms are wheelchair-accessible (adapted for disabled passengers).

-The ship additionally has 400 reclining seats (fully-reclining Pullman armchairs/air type seats) available in two Reserved Seating Lounges, both with large TVs and bar service (snacks, fresh fruits, beverages - coffee, tea, soft drinks, beer, wine).
+The ship also has 400 reclining seats (fully-reclining Pullman armchairs/air-type seats) located in two Reserved Seating Lounges, each with large TVs and bar service offering snacks, fresh fruit, coffee, tea, soft drinks, beer, and wine.

 Finlandia ferry ship (ECKERO LINE)

-• The ferry additionally has 2 Bars (Paja, Naissaar) and 2 pubs (Telakka, Jatkasaari).
-During months, ECKERO LINE additionally opens an outdoor bar (on Sun Deck) with tables and over 400 seats.
+• Bars and pubs: 2 bars (Paja, Naissaar) and 2 pubs (Telakka, Jatkasaari).
+During summer, an outdoor Sun Deck bar with tables and 400+ seats is also available.

-• Nosturi is a show lounge with live music entertainment and floor-ceiling windows.
-The lounge also doubles as disco club, offering passengers the opportunity to dance to international and Finnish music.
+• Nosturi Show Lounge with live music entertainment and floor-to-ceiling windows.
+It doubles as a disco club with international and Finnish music.

-• (Deck 8 midship) Conference Centre has meeting rooms with a capacity from 8 to 110 guests.
-The rooms are fitted with comfortable seats and coffee tables.
+• (Deck 8 midship) Conference Centre with meeting rooms for 8 to 110 guests, equipped with comfortable seating and coffee tables.

-• Video Games Room is a teen lounge with arcade machines.
+• Video Games Room for teens with arcade machines.

-• Shopping Center (POPUP Shop on Deck 8, and Eckero Market on Deck 6) is a combined boutique and general store selling gifts and souvenirs, alcohol, tobaccos, perfumes, cosmetics, clothing, sportswear, toiletries, electronics, toys, books, magazines, sweets, beverages.
+• Shopping Center: POPUP Shop (Deck 8) and Eckero Market (Deck 6) selling gifts, souvenirs, alcohol, tobacco, perfumes, cosmetics, clothing, sportswear, toiletries, electronics, toys, books, magazines, sweets, and beverages.

-• (Lobby Deck 6) ATM/cash machine is located next to the Reception (Information Desk).
-At Information Desk can also be purchased ECKERO ferry tickets, tobacco products, newspapers.
+• (Lobby Deck 6) ATM/cash machine next to the Reception (Information Desk), where passengers can also purchase ECKERO tickets, tobacco products, and newspapers.

-• Wi-Fi and Internet are available at extra cost.
-Mobile phone chargers and Ipad rentals are also offered.
+• Wi-Fi and Internet available at extra cost.
+Mobile chargers and iPad rentals are also offered.

-• The ship has kennels for domestic pets.
-Valid health cards for pets are required.
+• Kennels for pets.
+Valid health cards are required.
 During embarkation and disembarkation, dogs must be leashed and muzzled.
 Passengers with pets always disembark last.

 Finlandia ferry ship (ECKERO LINE)